| | | | |

 Drop 1-2 seeds into each hole until the tray is full.
 Cover the tray with a light dusting of fine vermiculite or seed starting mix, ensuring all the seeds are covered.

-Note: Check the seed packet instructions!
-Some seeds need light for the germination process and shouldn’t have anything covering the seeds.
+Check the seed packet instructions!
+Some seeds need light for germination and shouldn’t have anything covering them.

 cut flower garden by seed: seedlings inside greenhouse